ulfurinn/wongi-engine/content/docs/matchers.md

 `NewVar` is the variable that will receive the result of the aggregation.

-`over` is the input variable to the aggregation function.
+`over` is the variable that is fed to the aggregation function.
 Alternatively, a `map` function with more complex logic may be provided.

 `using` is the actual aggregation function.